-- The medical staff must use a different set of radios to the coaching staff and operate on a wavelength to which the coaching staff do not have access.
-This is to ensure that: (i) the medical radios are not used to communicate messages from the coaching staff or perceived to be used for that purpose; and (ii) the wavelength is not blocked as this could lead to vital medical communications failing. - No member of coaching staff shall use medical staff communications equipment in any circumstances. - The medical staff equipment must be clearly marked either by using green handsets (where possible) or by using green tape to identify the equipment. - Match Commissioners or where no Match Commissioner is appointed to a game, the Referee, shall be entitled to check both the medical staff and coaching staff communications equipment before and/or after matches - Clubs are under no obligations to use medical staff communications equipment and when using it are responsible for ensuring a manual back up system if the equipment fails or the signal at the ground is insufficient for reliable communication (which should be checked before every game).
+- (i) The medical staff must use a different set of radios to the coaching staff and operate on a wavelength to which the coaching staff do not have access.
+This is to ensure that: (i) the medical radios are not used to communicate messages from the coaching staff or perceived to be used for that purpose; and (ii) the wavelength is not blocked as this could lead to vital medical communications failing. - (ii) No member of coaching staff shall use medical staff communications equipment in any circumstances. - (iii) The medical staff equipment must be clearly marked either by using green handsets (where possible) or by using green tape to identify the equipment. - (iv) Match Commissioners or where no Match Commissioner is appointed to a game, the Referee, shall be entitled to check both the medical staff and coaching staff communications equipment before and/or after matches - (v) Clubs are under no obligations to use medical staff communications equipment and when using it are responsible for ensuring a manual back up system if the equipment fails or the signal at the ground is insufficient for reliable communication (which should be checked before every game).

-A7 SUPER LEAGUE CLUB DOCTOR DUTIES - MANDATORY
+A7 SUPER LEAGUE CLUB DOCTOR/HEAD OF MEDICAL DUTIES - MANDATORY

-Super League Clubs have a responsibility to deliver the following by having a Doctor who has agreed to provide duties outside match day requirements.
-The Super League Club Doctors have mandatory roles outside those on match days which are set out below:
+Super League Clubs have a responsibility to deliver the following by having a Doctor and/or as applicable, the Clubs appointed Head of Medical who has agreed to provide duties outside match day requirements.

+The Super League Club Doctors/Head of Medical have mandatory roles outside those on match days which are set out below: